-Femi started her career performing flash fiction on London's spoken word scene before becoming the Dickens 2012 Young Writer in Residence in February 2012.
+Femi's career began performing flash fiction on London's spoken word scene before becoming the Dickens 2012 Young Writer in Residence.